-As the first and only producer-owned tea brand in Sri Lanka – and with the country’s rich colonial history – people were longing to visit our tea estates so my father Merrill, brother Dilhan and I began thinking of ways to showcase our precious Ceylon tea country to visitors from abroad.
-Originally these were unofficial tea tours with visitors staying in our estate managers homes, touring the factories and the plantations with our team.
-We were amazed at how much they loved their experiences and the hotel side of the business grew from this.
+As the first and only producer-owned tea brand in Sri Lanka – and with the country’s rich history – people were longing to visit our tea estates so my father Merrill, brother Dilhan and I began thinking of ways to showcase our pristine Ceylon tea country to visitors from abroad.
+Originally these were unofficial tea tours with visitors staying in our estate managers homes, touring the factories and the plantations.
+We were amazed at how much they loved their experiences - the hotel side of the business grew from this.

-We formed a company, Resplendent Ceylon (Sri Lanka means “Resplendent Isle”), that will develop and manage these unique resorts.
+We formed a company, Resplendent Ceylon (Sri Lanka means “Resplendent Isle”), to develop and manage these unique resorts.
 The goal is to offer the curious traveller a range of experiences linked to Sri Lanka’s history, culture and nature.
-The first resort was the award winning Ceylon Tea Trails in the Central Highlands.
+The first resort was the award-winning Ceylon Tea Trails in the Central Highlands.
 This was followed by Cape Weligama, a luxe cliffside retreat near Galle and then Wild Coast Tented Lodge.
 Resorts in the Cultural Triangle; near Sigiriya and Trincomalee are next.

-My father Merrill, almost 90 now, is still active in the business and although foremost a tea man (whenever he visits Tea Trails or Cape Weligama, he first checks on how the tea is stored and served!), he is proud that we have created a unique hotel business and that like Dilmah tea, our resorts strive to be an ethical & sustainable business.
-10% of earnings before tax go to our MJF Charitable Foundation and Dilmah Conservation.
+My father Merrill, over 90 now, is still active in the business and although foremost a tea man (whenever he visits the resorts, he first checks on how the tea is stored and served!), he is proud that we have created a unique hotel business and that like Dilmah tea, our resorts strive to be an ethical & sustainable business.
+15% of earnings before tax go to our MJF Charitable Foundation and Dilmah Conservation.

 Malik J Fernando